-They’ve made their way up to northern Ontario and in particular Pasha Lake Cabins and are about to embark on a hike through the woods to what has been hyped up as an incredible fall fishery for big Walleye.
+They’ve made their way up to Northern Ontario, in particular, Pasha Lake Cabins, and are about to embark on a hike through the woods to what has been hyped up as an incredible fall fishery for big Walleye.

-Pasha Lake near Jellico Ontario is a “hub” to some of Ontario’s best fishing destinations.
-Chad Thompson of Pasha Lake Cabins raves about the bountiful Walleye waters that dot this great area of Northern Ontario and pretty much guarantees great fishing through out the open season.
+Pasha Lake near Jellicoe, Ontario is a hub to some of Ontario’s best fishing destinations.
+Chad Thompson of Pasha Lake Cabins raves about the bountiful Walleye waters that dot this great area of Northern Ontario and pretty much guarantees great fishing throughout the open season.

 THE WALK IN